alanplotko/FifthEditionManager/README.md

 - Character information (basic, race, class, background)
 - Character stats
 - Character notes
+- Guided mode (simple)
+    - Good for new players who need help building their characters and players who want to track other notes and information with their characters digitally.
+    - Slower process to create a character.
+Assumes you're interested in the information associated with the basics like choosing a background.
-- Quick mode (simple)
+- Quick mode (advanced)
     - Good for DMs and players that want to build out their characters.
-- Guided mode (advanced)
-    - Good for new players who need help building their characters and players who want to track other notes and information with their characters digitally.
+    - Very quick process to create a character.
+Assumes you know what you want and want it done.